What is a wild rag, and why do you need one?

 More traditional scarves often feature Western themes and can be worn with scarf slides to hold them in place or simply draped around the neck and tied.

 As most of our followers have probably figured out, we are sticklers for quality and always strive to develop our own unique designs.
 Whilst we love a traditional paisley pattern, we wanted a modern take on it, and we also wanted scarves with Australian inspired motives.

-Our first collection of TukTuk wild rags features Australian brumbies, Western Australian Silver Princess Eucalypt blossoms, Desert Peas with their striking colour and shape and our take on modern paisley patterns.
+Our first collection of TukTuk wild rags featured Australian brumbies, Western Australian Silver Princess Eucalypt blossoms, Southern Australien Desert Peas with their striking colour and shape and our take on modern paisley patterns.
 These designs are printed on the most beautiful 12 mm silk twill and measure a generous 100 x 100 cm.
 We are now working on a smaller version swell, more to follow soon..

 We have only made limited numbers of some of the prints.
 They are marked 'Limited Edition' on our website.
 Once they are gone, we won't make the exact ones again.